Snyder Langston Opens Its Doors

 Selected by Chrysler Corporation, Ford Motor Company, and multiple dealerships, Snyder Langston goes on to build over 100 dealerships over the next ten years.
 As part of the delivery of these dealerships, Snyder Langston creates an in-house architecture group that manages the design needs of projects with a focus on economical options in order to provide clients with added value.
-Gayle Jones joins the Snyder Langston partnership and the company takes on the construction of multiple buildings in the Irvine Industrial Complex, primarily for Irvine Company.
+Gayle Jones is being promoted to partner and the company takes on the construction of multiple buildings in the Irvine Industrial Complex, primarily for Irvine Company.

 Industrial and Office

 With the construction of industrial buildings for Clauset Park in Santa Ana, Snyder Langston begins to focus on industrial and office work.
 The company’s expertise progresses from 10-ton tilt-up panels using a 35-ton crane to 90-ton panels requiring the largest cranes available.
 Engineers assist the company in forming innovative anchorage systems and developing new materials and techniques.
 This pioneering effort resulted in more efficient methods for constructing facilities with tilt-up panels.
 Soon thereafter completing Clauset Park, Snyder Langston is selected to build its first multi-story office building for Trammell Crow Company, Park Center 400.